 Ambiguity in Complex Numbers

 While complex numbers can have multiple square roots, this does not apply to 0.
 The only complex number whose square is 0 is 0 itself.
-Therefore, there is no ambiguity in the square root of 0, even in the complex plane.
+Because of this, there is no ambiguity in the square root of 0, even in the complex plane.

 Real-World Applications